mwilliams-sfo/rxjs-worker-pool/NOTES.md

 - Eliminate RxJS.
 I still use for condition signalling to indicate that a worker is available, and this should be easy to replace.
 - Implement stages as processors, not as wrapper-publishers like I have now.

+## Associating worker release with worker acquisition

+In all prior implementations, I have had the code for worker acquisition in one stage of processing and the code to release the worker in another.
+As discussed above, what I really wanted was a single function that could acquire a worker *and* schedule its release when the worker signalled a result, so that the downstream stage could deal only with results.
+There were two difficulties making this work, even in the Reactive Streams implementation.

+1. I have not correctly understood the capabilities of the Promise.finally method.
+It can express semantics that an async try-finally statement
+   cannot: scheduling cleanup actions to run *when* a Promise resolves without *waiting* for it to resolve.
+That is what I need both for worker release and event listener removal.
+The limitation exists in JS because try-finally statements are statements, not expressions, and cannot be directly awaited as they can in Kotlin.
+2. By maintaining the demand at exactly the pool size, I create the possibility that the pool will be underused when the downstream process is waiting for the next result even though later results are already available.
+This can appear in the demo as a temporary increase in the number of idle workers.

+The solutions are simple: Use Promise.finally to schedule worker release as soon as the worker has completed a task, and maintain the demand at twice the pool size.
+This provides sufficient slack to keep the pool utilized while waiting for slow calculations.